Glossary

 B

-Qualifies the ambition to contribute to the mitigation of climate change at a level consistent with the objectives of the 2015 Paris Agreement, or with future global political agreements that may replace the Paris Agreement in the coming years.
-A decarbonisation strategy, for example, is low carbon (or “aligned with the low-carbon pathway”) if the strategy's objectives, which include carbon performance targets, are commensurate with this level of ambition.
+Qualifies the ambition to contribute to the mitigation of climate change at a level consistent with the objectives of the 2015 Paris Agreement, or with future global political agreements likely to replace the Paris Agreement in the years to come.
+A decarbonisation strategy, for example, is low carbon (or "aligned with a low-carbon pathway") if the strategy's objectives, which include carbon performance targets, are commensurate with this level of ambition.

-Documentation of emission factors that can be used when calculating the Bilan Carbone®.
+Documentation of emission factors that may be used in Bilan Carbone® calculations.
 There are several databases detailed in the appendix.
 The Base Empreinte® of ADEME remains the preferred option, except in exceptional cases (Example: calculation of specific EFs for the case study of an organisation's assessment).

 C

 Characterisation does not directly concern the Bilan Carbone® since it does not influence the calculation results.
-It only changes the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to allocate the different emission sources taken into account within the Bilan Carbone® to the correct categories and subcategories of other carbon accounting methods.
+It only modifies the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to allocate the different emission sources considered within the Bilan Carbone® to the correct categories and subcategories of other carbon accounting methods.

 In operational control, for example, an emission source can generally be characterised as "Operated" or "Non-Operated", or "Supported or Not Supported".
-For more details, the organisation should refer to the different methods concerned.
+For more detail, the organisation should refer to the different methods concerned.

 Set of GHG emission categories.
-Two categories of emissions are distinguished: direct emissions and indirect emissions.
+Two types of emissions are distinguished: direct emissions and indirect emissions.

 The semantics of emission categories is mainly used for standards other than the Bilan Carbone® (such as ISO 14064-1 or BEGES-R). correspondence links are possible.

-Person trained (following the training offered by ABC and its partners) and certified in theassessment of assessments, who leads the evaluation of a given assessment, ensures its proper conduct and establishes the final evaluation report.
-They may be accompanied by various experts depending on the complementary skills necessary for the proper conduct of the evaluation process.
+Person trained (according to the training offered by ABC and its partners) and certified in theevaluation of a Bilan Carbone®, who leads the evaluation of a given assessment, ensures its proper conduct and prepares the final evaluation report.
+They may be accompanied by various experts according to the complementary skills necessary for the proper conduct of the evaluation process.

 This is a phase of Stakeholder engagement in the sense of the Bilan Carbone®:

 The main issue of coconstruction is to value initiatives, sharing and consultation.
-Coconstruction is central and is therefore closely linked to other types of Stakeholder engagement: consulted stakeholders must have a sufficient level of information about the approach, which requires prior awareness-raising and effective outreach, as well as transparent reporting and communication.
-Coconstruction gives voice, enables participation, which helps to empower.
-It identifies carbon reduction axes that the organisation and its stakeholders can consider, based on their knowledge (of the process, the product, the organisation).
+Coconstruction is central, and is therefore closely linked to other types of stakeholder engagement: the consulted stakeholders must have a sufficient level of information about the approach, which requires upstream awareness-raising and effective outreach, as well as transparent reporting and communication.
+Coconstruction gives voice, fosters participation, which helps to empower.
+It identifies carbon reduction axes that the organisation and its stakeholders can consider, drawing on their knowledge (of the process, the product, the organisation).

-Objective : Confront the choice of actions with real possibilities and possible alternatives, in order to arrive at a transition plan perceived as a common project by the organisation and its stakeholders.
+Objective : Confront the choice of actions with real possibilities and potential alternatives, to arrive at a transition plan perceived as a common project by the organisation and its stakeholders.

 Indicator : Level of participation in the coconstruction of the transition plan.